marijnh/Eloquent-JavaScript/14_dom.md

 When you open a web page in your browser, the browser retrieves the page's ((HTML)) text and parses it, much like the way our parser from [Chapter ?](language#parsing) parsed programs.
-The browser builds up a model of the document's ((structure)) and then uses this model to draw the page on the screen.
+The browser builds up a model of the document's ((structure)) and uses this model to draw the page on the screen.

 {{index "live data structure"}}

 This representation of the ((document)) is one of the toys that a JavaScript program has available in its ((sandbox)).
 It is a ((data structure)) that you can read or modify.
 It acts as a _live_ data
-structure: when it is modified, the page on the screen is updated to reflect the changes.
+structure: when it's modified, the page on the screen is updated to reflect the changes.

 ## Document structure